 - local retention of rain water and 1) re-use, 2) infiltration and 3) delayed run-off, preferably to surface water instead of the sewage system

 Additionally green roofs have been introduced, both as a measure for water management as for the additional positive effects in an urban context.

-City of Ghent has reported 2 government operational inventories, since 2007.
-In its latest inventory, compiled in 2009, the "Transport", "Other" and "Agriculture, forest and other land use" are identified as key emission sources.
+The City of Ghent has reported 2 government operational inventories, since 2007.
+In its latest inventory, compiled in 2009, the Transport is identified as key emission source.

 Mayor Mathias De ClercqCity of Ghent, Belgium